 4 reasons why every manufacturer needs to get into BIM

-Every year, architects, engineers and interior designers specify millions of products and building materials worth billions of EUR in sales.
+Every year, architects, engineers, and interior designers specify millions of products and building materials worth billions of dollars in sales.
 But how can you tap into that goldmine and get on their shortlist?
 The answer lies in BIM.

 Why BIM bumps the likelihood of getting specified

 Specifications are the golden goose for manufacturers.
 But if you want to get in, you have to get your products and the information into the right hands.

 The formula is fairly straightforward: the more information you have available at the start of a project, the easier it is to get included in the design and the project specification.

 Pre-BIM product specifications were sent over on a pdf.
 Manually.
 But that’s not going to cut it in the future.
 Why?
 Because it’s not particularly efficient for either parties when:

 - designers are working towards tighter and tighter deadlines and can't be bothered to waste precious time rummaging through documents